UK economy shrinks at start of feared long recession | Business

 UK economy shrinks at start of feared long recession

 Economic output shrank by 0.2% in the third quarter, less than the 0.5% contraction analysts had forecast in a Reuters poll, Friday's official data showed.
-But it was the first fall in gross domestic product since the start of 2021, when Britain was still under tight coronavirus restrictions, as the economy struggles in the face of a severe cost-of-living crisis.
+But it was the first fall in gross domestic product since the start of 2021, when Britain was still under tight coronavirus restrictions, as households and businesses struggle with a severe cost-of-living crisis.

 - Country: